nexusformat/definitions/manual/source/design.rst

 The rule is to always give the attributes to make perfectly clear how the axes work.
 The :index:`CIF` scheme also allows to store and use arbitrarily named axes in a NeXus file.

-CIF is the preferred method for expressing geometry in NeXus.
+The CIF scheme (see :ref:NXtransformations`) is the preferred method for expressing geometry in NeXus.

 ..
 2012-10-25,PRJ:
     !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!